-Students who engage in aggressive and unprofessional behavior particularly in regard to their eligibility for federal student aid will be reviewed.
+Students who engage in aggressive and unprofessional behavior particularly regarding their eligibility for federal student aid will be reviewed.

 Students sharing common traits with other UA Grantham students will be reviewed for suspicious activity.
 Common traits that will be reviewed include, but are not limited to: